Rareloop/lumberjack-docs/the-basics/routing.md

 # Routing

-The Lumberjack Router is based on the standalone [Rareloop Router](https://github.com/Rareloop/router) but utilised a Facade to make setup and access simpler.
+The Lumberjack Router is based on the standalone [Rareloop Router](https://github.com/Rareloop/router) but utilises a Facade to make setup and access simpler.

 Sometimes you want to create a page on your website but do not want it editable in WordPress.
 That's when this router comes into play.
-It can also be used to make AJAX enpoints.
+It can also be used to make AJAX endpoints.

 If you set up a custom route that has the same URL as a WordPress page, the router takes priority.